korisalapitvany/korisalapitvany.github.io/en/news/index.md

 charity vetting process with TechSoup and Benevity.
 We enter into a bookkeeping agreement with Prima Nota.

-Our Slack channels become more active as we start brainstorming about possible projects.
+Our Slack chat rooms become more active as we start brainstorming about possible projects.

 ## July